Lancaster County deputies were called. City cops were partying. Then beer was thrown.

 Grant did say that the incident “is being handled.”

-The number of officers and their names who were involved and disciplined has not been released by the city.
+Neither the number of officers involved and disciplined, nor their names, has been released by the city.
 The names of the officers who interacted with the deputy were blacked out of a sheriff’s office incident report.

-The incident was first reported Tuesday in The Lancaster News newspaper and by WSOC-TV, The Herald’s news partner.

 Comments